Institutes on Academic Diversity

 Come join your national and international educator and leadership colleagues at one of the finest conference learning experiences offered.
 Gain an understanding of the attitudes and practices that support optimal learning environments for diverse learners, build repertoire of strategies and skills that support the development of high-quality curriculum and instruction, learn how to more effectively respond to the needs of a diverse classroom, and acquire the skills to lead and support the movement toward more responsive classrooms.
 Experience the difference of a smaller presenter-participant ratio, needs-focused support systems, and differentiated principles embedded into the conference structures.
 Take advantage of the opportunity to receive one-on-one support to help you grow in your journey toward a differentiated classroom or district.

-Curry currently offers the following three institutes:
+Curry currently offers the following two institutes: